emmajanedrews/base-template/_posts/2018-01-22-have-questions-about-mortgage-application-weve-got-answers.md

 **If I don’t have any money to put down toward the house, can I still buy?**

 You can, but it’s quite specific now.
 There are a lot of programs and grants out there that offer clients the ability to buy with no money down.
-If a client doesn’t have money for a down payment and they don’t qualify for those programs and grants, we can discuss how they might be able to get the money through other avenues.&nbsp;
+If a client doesn’t have money for a down payment and they don’t qualify for those programs and grants, we can discuss how they might be able to get the money through other avenues.

 **After going under contract, how long does it take to get to closing?**